What the Appointed Attorney Must Do Before the Hearing

 Consequences for Attorneys Who Do Not Comply

-At the initial hearing, the appointed attorney must confirm to the court that these duties have been fulfilled, or explain why compliance was not possible.
-This is not a suggestion.
-An attorney who fails to meet these requirements can be held in contempt of court.
+At the initial hearing, the attorney must confirm to the court that these duties are done.
+If not, the attorney must explain why.
+An attorney who fails to meet these rules can be held in contempt of court.